Bredon: Natural history

 Bredon and its surroundings are exceptionally rich in wildlife, boasting sites of international importance for their rare fauna.
 The parish contains parts of the Bredon Hill Special Area of Conservation; parts of three Sites of Special Scientific Interest; and parts of twelve Local Wildlife Sites (the best sites in Worcestershire not covered by national designations).

 Bredon Hill has been recognised as the third most important site in the UK for dead-wood beetles and other invertebrates, a large proportion of which are in Bredon.
 The north of the parish is the richest area in Worcestershire for rare arable plants.
 Kemerton Lake Nature Reserve (half in the parish), managed by the Kemerton Conservation Trust, is the West Midlands Region's most important site for dragonflies, with 22 species recorded.
 It is also Worcestershire's most important site for jack snipe, and more than 170 other bird species have been recorded here.
 Purple milk-vetch, violet click beetle, barbastelle bat, lesser horseshoe bat, otter, polecat and great-crested newt are some of the other interesting species found in and around the village.

+Sport

+Bredon is home to a number of amateur sports teams.
+Originally established in 1991, Bredon Star RFC is based in the village alongside Bredon Athletic Football Club.
+Bredon Cricket Club is based a short distance outside of the village, at the foot of Bredon Hill in Westmancote.
+As of 2025, ex-Worcestershire player, Charlie Morris is Director of Cricket.